liberland/Constitution/Constitution.md

 d) lead the Senate and have the deciding vote therein in case of a draw or otherwise according to the Proceedings Guide of the Senate; and

-e) lead the Liberland Defence Forces should those be formed.
+e) Direct the Liberland Defence Forces, if established, in accordance with the provisions and framework set forth by the law and this Constitution.

 2. Any decision made by the President needs to be confirmed by either of the Vice Presidents, or it will be invalid.
 3. As they traditionally pertain to the function of the Head of State, which rests solely on the President, the President shall not be required to obtain the confirmation of their Vice Presidents concerning the powers to represent Liberland on the international stage and to bestow honors and awards.

 ### Article 102: Emergency Powers

+1. In the event of a grave crisis, characterized by

+a) an external threat to the very existence or territorial integrity of the country,

+b) a significant, clear and present risk to the lives and livelihoods of the populace, and

+c) a situation that cannot be addressed through less intrusive means,

-1. In a dire crisis requiring the swift actions of the Territorial Defence Forces, the Senate can issue a vote to allow the President to lead the Liberland Defence Forces without the need for confirmation by the Vice Presidents.
+the Senate may authorize the President to lead the Liberland Defence Forces without the need for confirmation by the Vice Presidents.

-2. Where the Vice Presidents should find themselves assuming the duties of the President or on delegation, they shall decide on the powers mentioned in this Article as they would on any other powers.
+3. In instances where the Vice Presidents assume the duties of the President or act on delegation, they shall exercise the powers outlined in this Article in the same manner as they would for any other powers.

 # Book 7: Amendments and Final Provisions